 Materials and/or admission fees may be required for some Theatre courses.
 Please contact the Theatre office at 780-5480 for specific requirements.

-Students who believe they are qualified to enroll in a Theatre course, but have not completed the prerequisites for that course, may request the instructor's permission to enroll.
+Students who believe they are qualified to enroll in a Theatre course, but have not completed the prerequisites for that course, may request the Department's permission to enroll.
 In addition to Theatre prerequisites, all Theatre classes are also subject to Core curriculum requirements.

 Graduating with Distinction in Theatre